marsishandsome/marsishandsome.github.com/drafts/Spark/Spark_on_Yarn.md

           val cons = clazz.getConstructor(classOf[SparkContext])
           cons.newInstance(sc).asInstanceOf[TaskSchedulerImpl]
         } catch {
-          // TODO: Enumerate the exact reasons why it can fail
-          // But irrespective of it, it means we cannot proceed ! case e: Exception => {
+          case e: Exception => {
             throw new SparkException("YARN mode not available ?", e) }